 Brock Hughes Free Clinic provides quality primary care, ancillary healthcare services, mental health services, prescription medications, health education, and diabetic and nutrition counseling.
 In addition, referral arrangements are made with Wythe County Community Hospital, Counts Drug and multiple specialty providers enabling the patients to receive radiology services, laboratory testing, and other specialty medical services that would otherwise be unavailable to them.

-The clinic also serves as a training site for students seeking nursing and medical degrees, as well as, students seeking community service hours to fulfill their tuition waiver obligations.
+The clinic also serves as a training site for students seeking nursing and medical degrees, as well as students seeking community service hours to fulfill their tuition waiver obligations.
 The clinic has working agreements with Wytheville Community College, Emory & Henry College, Virginia College of Osteopathic Medicine, Bluefield College, Walden University, Georgetown University, and Old Dominion University, just to name a few.

 - Originally housed at the Wythe County Health Department, the clinic operated one night per week with volunteer staff from Wythe County Community Hospital.
-In 1996, a grant was awarded to the clinic which enabled a part-time Executive Director to be hired and oversee the daily operations.
+In 1996, a grant was awarded to the clinic which enabled a part-time Executive Director to be hired to oversee the daily operations.
 The clinic operated at this site with no overhead costs;

 - After an offer for a larger space, the clinic relocated to Edgemont Center in 1997.
 It operated with a part-time Executive Director and volunteer physicians until 1999 when the clinic was awarded a grant that added a part-time Nurse Practitioner and a receptionist to the staff;